linkerd/website/linkerd.io/content/blog/april-linkerd-community-meeting.md

 ## Linkerd @ KubeCon EU

 This KubeCon and CloudNativeCon were the most [Linkerd-heavy to date](https://buoyant.io/2021/05/13/kubecon-eu-2021-wrap-up/).
-We were particularly excited to see so many end users sharing their service mesh journey — it's just great to see how the community shares their lessons learned!
+We were particularly excited to see so many end users sharing their service mesh journey.
+It's just great to see how the community shares their lessons learned!
 This, by the way, ties directly into the [Linkerd Anchor Program](https://linkerd.io/community/anchor/).
 If you'd like to tell your story at KubeCon or at any other conference and need help, we'd love to assist you!

 ## Community convo with Fredrik Klingenberg

 Our guest speaker last month was Fredrik Klingenberg, Senior Consultant at Aurum SA, a Norwegian consulting firm.
 Fredrik has been working with Kubernetes since version 1.5.x (as a reference, Kubernetes is currently at 1.21) and has a lot of hands-on experience.
 Due to his expertise, he was approached by Microsoft and asked if he could help Elkjøp with their Kubernetes journey.
 Aurum and Elkjøp joined forces and Fredrik helped the Nordic retail giant move to a home-grown Kubernetes platform powered by Linkerd.
-You can learn all about it on this [CNCF blog that Fredrik co-authored](https://www.cncf.io/blog/2021/02/19/how-a-4-billion-retailer-built-an-enterprise-ready-kubernetes-platform-powered-by-linkerd/)in February —  the CNCF’s most viewed blog of that month!
+You can learn all about it on this [CNCF blog that Fredrik co-authored](https://www.cncf.io/blog/2021/02/19/how-a-4-billion-retailer-built-an-enterprise-ready-kubernetes-platform-powered-by-linkerd/)in February.
+It was the CNCF’s most viewed blog of that month!

 ## Timeout with Tarun